 MIM – Microsoft Identity Manager

 Starting with on-premises Active Directory – there are plenty of solutions.
 The one that Microsoft offers is Microsoft Identity Manager or MIM in short.
 It gives you an option for self-service password reset coming out of the box.

 Just plan it.
 Deploy it.
 Get your users on-board.
 MIM allows you to verify users for password reset with few options:

 - Q&A gate – we all know it, just put the name of your first dog there.

 The latest addition to MIM – you can use Azure MFA as a gate with either call or SMS for authorization.
 If you want to use your SMS provider you can also do this.

 One key feature here is that you can pre-register people for this service so they don’t have to take any steps upfront to start to use it.
-This is, in fact, a scenario we are deploying in 90% of cases right now where the user is registered in password reset system based on its information coming from HR or Active Directory.
+This is, in fact, a scenario we are deploying in 90% of cases right now.
+The user is registered in a password reset system based on their information coming from HR or Active Directory.

 AAD – Azure Active Directory

 Now let’s explore a cloud-based option – Azure Active Directory is providing self-service password reset for your users.
 To do this go to your tenant configuration and configure simple password reset options.

 What you need to do is to enable it and configure this option to be available for all users or only for a selected group.
 You can restrict access to this option to a selected group – this is useful for a pilot – or allow anyone to do this.